SueMottet/Election_Analysis/README.md

 4. Calculate the percentage of votes cast for each county.
 5. Determine the county with the largest voter turn out.
 6. Get a complete list of candidates who received votes.
-7. Calculate tho total number of votes each candidate won.
+7. Calculate the total number of votes each candidate won.
 8. Calculate the percentage of votes each candidate won.
 9. Determine the winner of the election